datastax/pulsar-helm-chart/README.md

 For authentication to work, the token-generation keys need to be stored in Kubernetes secrets along with some default tokens (for superuser access).

-The chart includes tooling to automatically create the necessary secrets or you can do this manually.
+The chart includes tooling to automatically create the necessary secrets, or you can do this manually.

 #### Automatic generation of secrets for token authentication